olebole/irafdoc/doc/nttools.tdiffer.rst

   <h3>Examples</h3>
   <!-- BeginSection: 'EXAMPLES' -->
   <p>
-  1. There are two tables, <tt>"targets.tab"</tt>, containing a list of targets for observation, and <tt>"images.tab"</tt>, containing a list of targets which have already been observed.
-Create a table named <tt>"new.tab"</tt> containing those targets which have not previously been observed:
+  1. There are two tables, <span style="font-family: monospace;">"targets.tab"</span>, containing a list of targets for observation, and <span style="font-family: monospace;">"images.tab"</span>, containing a list of targets which have already been observed.
+Create a table named <span style="font-family: monospace;">"new.tab"</span> containing those targets which have not previously been observed:
   </p>
   <pre>